 I was very sick from August 2016 until June 2017.
 I constantly felt fatigued.
 I had three back-to-back, major sinus infections that caused my body to be inflamed for 3-4 weeks each infection.
 My eyelids (top and bottom) were swollen.
-My lymph nodes, which are our immune system’s alarm for bacterial or viral infection, in my neck were swollen and impacting my ears.
-I couldn’t eat anything but soup and light foods like bananas and rice.
+My lymph nodes, which are our immune system’s alarm for infection, in my neck were swollen and impacting my ears.
+I couldn’t eat anything but soup and light foods, like bananas and rice.
 I had childhood asthma that reset during this period, and I had trouble breathing — particularly at night when I would choke on my breath.
 I was in a lot of pain and scared.

 I didn’t know this at the time, but excessive swelling of the lymph nodes most times signals cancer.
-The cancer that developed from HPV my ex-boyfriend also spread to me.
+The cancer developed from HPV my ex-boyfriend also spread to me.
 The treatment involved inserting an acid roller inside of me to burn away the irregular cells along with the lining inside my cavity.
 My colorectal specialist did this treatment twice.
 For 2-3 days after each treatment, I had watery and bloody bowel movements that left me feeling like my body was nearing death mode due to excreting my good gut bacteria along with blood and waste.

-The reasons we need to detox our bodies is to feel better, lose weight, stay healthy, improve skin health and breathe better.
+The reasons we need to detox our bodies is to feel better, lose weight, stay healthy, improve skin health and breath better.
 We can do this by staying hydrated with alkaline water, eating mostly plant-based foods, taking supplements to restore good gut flora and assisting with the breakdown and digestion of fats, proteins and sugars, as well as limiting meat intake, exercise and other key activities.